TZstatsADS/Fall2016-Proj2-grp6/README.md

 	+ Ploted crime count time series plot by date and crime type
 	+ Ploted all type crime number heat map by years and months
 	+ Made prediction for each crime type time serie by fitting a TBATS model
+	+ Completed the Time series part in our Shiny app

 + Weichuan Wu: